 • Flee meadows; even in low terrain the tallest objects attract • strikes.

 • Avoid lone tall trees.

-• Anticipate nighttime storms; plan a route to safer terrain.
+• Anticipate nighttime storms; plan a route to safer terrain, like ditches and dips.

 • Safer: ditches and dips.

 • An average bolt is five miles long, one inch thick, and has • enough energy to power a headlamp for 139,500 years.

 • Doh!
 Guys get struck 4 times as much as gals.